Mikerniker/100_Days_of_Python/Day87/README.md

 - Using Python Turtle, build a clone of the 80s hit game Breakout.
 - Create eight rows of bricks, with two rows each of a different color.
 - Objective: The player must knock down as many bricks as possible by using the walls and/or the paddle below to hit a ball against the bricks and eliminate them.
 If the player's paddle misses the ball's rebound, they will lose a turn.
 The player has three turns.
-- SCoring: Yellow bricks earn one point each, green bricks earn three points, orange bricks earn five points and red bricks score seven points each.
+- Scoring: Yellow bricks earn one point each, green bricks earn three points, orange bricks earn five points and red bricks score seven points each.

 ### Links